h4ck3rm1k3/py-loadr-forkr-debugr/Readme.md

 You use the simple telnet client to connect to the server from another shell.

+You can define tests with nose and montior for changes on to run them again.

 # Ideas

 For the future, be able to start a new loop in the child after you have changes you want to change, so have a spawnloop function you can call to start a new fork from the child to allow you to connect to the new children.

 # Usage

     python multiproc.py